 Title 28 of the District of Columbia Official Code is amended as follows:

-(a) The table of contents for Chapter 38 is amended by adding the following at the end

-to read as follows:
+(a) The table of contents for Chapter 38 is amended by adding a new subchapter designation to read as follows:

 “Subchapter IV.
 COVID-19 Emergency Credit Alert.

+“§ 28-3871.
+COVID-19 Emergency credit alert.

 (b) A new section 28-3871 is added to read as follows:

 “§ 28-3871.
 COVID-19 Emergency credit alert.

-“(a) If a consumer reports in good faith that the consumer has experienced financial hardship resulting directly or indirectly from the cause of the public health emergency during the period of time for which the Mayor has declared a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
-Law 14-194; D.C.
-Official Code § 7-2304.01), and for 60 days following (“covered time period”), a credit reporting agency maintaining a file on the consumer shall include an alert (“COVID-19 alert”) in that file indicating that the consumer has been financially impacted by the COVID-19 emergency and shall provide that alert along with or accompanying any credit report or credit score provided by the agency, beginning on the date of such request, unless the consumer requests that such COVID-19 alert be removed.
+“(a) If a consumer reports in good faith that he or she has experienced financial hardship resulting directly or indirectly from the public health emergency declared pursuant to § 7-2304.01, a credit reporting agency maintaining a file on the consumer shall accept and include in that file a personal statement, if furnished by the consumer, indicating that the consumer has been financially impacted by the COVID-19 emergency and shall provide that personal statement along with or accompanying any credit report provided by the agency, beginning on the date of such request, unless the consumer requests that the personal statement be removed.

-“(b) No user of a consumer report shall use or take into consideration any adverse information in a report that was the result of an action or inaction by a consumer that occurred during the covered time period if there is a COVID-19 alert included along with or accompanying the consumer’s report or provided with the consumer’s credit score pursuant to subsection (a) of this section.

-“(c) This section shall not apply to a federal credit union, as defined by section 1752 of the Federal Credit Union Act, approved September 22, 1959 (73 Stat 628; 12 U.S.C. § 1752(1)) a national bank, as defined by section 25b of the National Bank Act, approved June 3, 1864 (18 Stat.
-123; 12 U.S.C. § 25b(a)(1)), or a federal savings association, as defined by Section 1462 of the Home Owners’ Loan Act, approved August 9, 1989 (103 Stat.
-277; 12 U.S.C. § 1462(3)); except, that an exception granted by this subsection shall not apply to any entity to which the savings clause at Section 25b of the National Bank Act, approved June 3, 1864 (18 Stat.
-123; 12 U.S.C. § 25b(b)(2)), applies.
+“(b) This section shall not apply to a federal credit union, as defined 12 U.S.C. § 1752(1) a national bank, as defined by 12 U.S.C. § 25b(a)(1), or a federal savings association, as defined by 12 U.S.C. § 1462(3); except, that an exception granted by this subsection shall not apply to any entity to which the savings clause at 12 U.S.C. § 25b(b)(2), applies.

-“(d) When a District resident requests a copy of a credit report pursuant to 15 U.S.C. § 1681j, the entity providing the credit report must notify the resident of his or her right to request a COVID-19 alert to accompany the credit report.
+“(c) When a District resident requests a copy of a credit report pursuant to 15 U.S.C. § 1681j, the entity providing the credit report must notify the resident of his or her right to request a personal statement to accompany the credit report.

-“(e)(1) If any person or entity violates this section, the affected consumer may bring a civil action for:

-“(A) Injunctive relief to prevent or restrain further violation of this section;

-“(B) Actual damages; and

-“(C) Reasonable attorney’s fees and costs of the action.

-“(2) If a credit reporting agency willfully violates this section, the affected consumer may obtain punitive damages, except in the case of negligence as provided by 15 U.S.C. § 1681h(e)).
+“(d)(1) If a credit reporting agency violates this section, the affected consumer may bring a civil action consistent with 15 U.S.C. § 1681n for:

-“(f)(1) The Attorney General may petition the Superior Court of the District of Columbia for temporary or permanent injunctive relief for, and for an award of damages for property loss or harm suffered by a consumer as a consequence of, a violation of this section, or fraudulent or deceptive conduct in violation of this section that harms a District resident.
+“(e)(1) The Attorney General may petition the Superior Court of the District of Columbia for temporary or permanent injunctive relief for, and for an award of damages for property loss or harm suffered by a consumer as a consequence of, a violation of this section, or fraudulent or deceptive conduct in violation of this section that harms a District resident.